jrochkind/attr_json/README.md

 which is a hash that includes the key/value, `lang: en`, it can have other key/values in it too.

+## Do you want this?

+Why might you want this?

+* Single-Table Inheritance, and sub-classes have a few unique data fields, you don't want to make columns for them all that don't apply to all.

+* A "content management system" type project, where you need complex structured data of various types, maybe needs to be vary depending on plugins or configuration, or for different article types -- but doesn't need to be very queryable generally.

+* Generally, we're turning postgres into a _simple_ object-oriented document store.
+That can be mixed with an rdbms.
+The very same row can have document-oriented json data _and_ foreign keys and real rdbms associations to other rows.
+And it all just feels like ActiveRecord, mostly.

+Why might you _not_ want this?

+* An rdbms and SQL is a wonderful thing, if you need sophisticated querying and reporting with reasonable performance, complex data in a single jsonb probably isn't gonna be the best.

+* This is pretty well-designed code that _mostly_ only uses fairly stable and public Rails API, but there is still some risk of tying your boat to it, it's not Rails itself.

 ## Note on Optimistic Locking